tytso/xfstests-bld/Documentation/gce-xfstests.md

     generic/027), which will run faster with a larger disk size.
     This is because GCE assigns IOPS per GB, so a larger scratch disk will have more IOPS available to it.
+* GCE_LTM_KEEP_DEAD_VM
+  * Optional string.
+If specified as a non-empty string, the LTM instance will preserve VMs that are presumed to have wedged/timed out rather than deleting the VM.

 An example ~/.config/gce-xfstests might look like this: